vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/fips/Get-VCFFipsMode.md

 Get-VCFFipsMode
 ```

-This example returns the status for FIPS mode on the VMware Cloud Foundation instance.
+This example shows how to retrieve the status for FIPS mode on the VMware Cloud Foundation instance.